Public Notice Portal - Brought to you by Britain's Local News Media

 the proposed development and specifying the grounds for the

-may however consider representations received after this date.
+Ministers may however consider representations received after

-the representation.
+those making the representation.

 Subsequent submission by Buchan Offshore Wind of additional